Symplocos paniculata

 Symplocos paniculata, called Asiatic sweetleaf or sapphire-berry, is a species of tree in the family Symplocaceae.
 It is native to all of eastern Asia and was introduced to the United States in around 1871.
 It is a tree reaching 12 m in favorable conditions, though it is often more shrub-like, and is used as an ornamental due to its visually striking blue fruit from which it derives its common name.
-It escapes from cultivation and may already be an invasive species in the United States.

 Description

 The intensely blue fruit of the tree are relatively short-lived, as the fleshy berries are quickly eaten by birds.
 The foliage of the tree is neat and the flowers are often fragrant.
 The leaves have short petioles and vary in their ovoid shape, measuring up to 3.5 in in length and half as wide.
 The leaves bear some trichomes above and are far more pubescent on their veins beneath.
 The species blooms in early summer after leaves have developed.
 These whitish blooms are formed in lateral clusters up to 2 in long, with each hermaphroditic flower bearing five petals and thirty stamens, the latter of which give the flower clusters a fluffy appearance.
 The ovoid fruits of the tree most often bear a single seed.

 Symplocos coreana is a very similar species, possibly conspecific, only differing in its broader and coarsely serrated leaves that bear many hairs on both sides.